khalladi-t/macOSKeychainObservability/docs/keychain-architecture.md

 **iCloud Keychain is not a standalone keychain database.**

-It is a **synchronization and escrow service** that mirrors eligible items from the Login Keychain to Apple’s iCloud infrastructure and across trusted devices.
+It is a **synchronization and escrow service** that mirrors eligible items from Keychain Access to Apple’s iCloud infrastructure and across trusted devices.

 ### Characteristics